Something went wrong while loading pickup times.

-You may be wondering what all the hype is about pastured chicken.
+You may be wondering: "What all the hype is about pastured chicken?"
 If you are like me, then you like to check things out a little more before getting in with both feet.
-This post is intended to give you a glimpse of how we raise our chickens.
+This post is intended to give you a glimpse of how we raise our chickens here at Wilderness Ranch.

 For the first 2-3 weeks of their lives they are kept inside so they are warm and safe from predators.
-If we move them outside to soon and they get too cold they can get sick which will affect them later on or they can be condemned at harvest time.
+If we move them outside too soon and they get too cold, they can get sick which will affect them later on, or they can be condemned at harvest time.
 They love that 85 degree Celsius temperature.

 If you are up on your grasses this will make sense to you.
-If you aren't up on your plants simply google them to see what they look like.
-I have found they go first for the bugs and flies they can find in the fresh grass, then they go for the Red Clover, Alfalfa, and Plantain after these plants are gone they will eat the Orchard Grass, Creeping Red Fescue, Kentucky Blue Grass and the rye grasses.
-We also supplement there hungry appetites with gmo free grains as well.
+If you aren't up on your plants, simply google them to see what they look like.
+I have found they go first for all the bugs and flies they can find in the fresh grass, then they go for the Red Clover, Alfalfa, and Plantain next.
+After these plants are gone, they will eat the Orchard Grass, Creeping Red Fescue, Kentucky Blue Grass and the rye grasses.
+We also supplement there hungry appetites with gmo free grains.
 A chicken cannot live simply on grass!
 We think that all these grasses leave a big impact on how our chicken tastes!

 We have had customers tell us this is the best chicken they have tasted in all of Ontario!
 We thank you greatly for your compliments and it gives us and our children great pleasure to grow this pastured chicken.

 I hope I have helped you gain a better insight as to how we raise and care for our chickens.
-If you have any further questions please feel free to give us a call or send us an email we would love to hear from you.
-If you are ready to jump in and try some of our delicious chicken please head over to our online store and place your order we will ship it to you as quickly as possible!
+If you have any further questions, please feel free to give us a call or send us an email - we would love to hear from you.
+If you are ready to jump in and try some of our delicious chicken, head over to our online store and place your order.
+We will ship it to you as quickly as possible!